Dvorat Hatavor is a silk and honey farm near Mount Tabor. There is also a visitors center, which offers educational programs and family activities.

 Do you know why people selected orange, blue, and white colors for beehives?
 These are the colors that bees see.

-Another interesting thing is the way that bees tell each other where flowers are located.
+Do you know how bees tell each other where flowers are located?
 As it turns out, when a bee enters a beehive, it dances.
 The type of dance signals the location of the flowers.

 On our third stop, we went to see bees (from behind a net):